livinamuk/GLTextBlitter/README.md

 The color can be changed using the tag format `[COL=1,0,0]` for red, `[COL=0.5,0.5,0.5]` for grey, etc. See above.

-See TextBlitter.cpp for the mesh generation and main.cpp for rendering
+See TextBlitter.cpp for the mesh generation and main.cpp for rendering.

 Never quit, never waver 🌹